AlexMihalache99/SQL--PHP-Project/README.md

 # SQL--PHP-Project

 **TASK**
-Your final task is to generate an “Iceland Receipt” given an order id (to be submitted from a form textbox).
-See the two figures below.
-The receipt should show the delivery, payment and order details.
+Your final task is to generate an “Iceland Receipt” given an order id (to be submitted from a form textbox).The receipt should show the delivery, payment and order details.
 In the order detail section, all items should be listed and grouped according to their categories.
 The order of items does not matter.
 The receipt should show the grand total and discount/refund (if there is any).
 * Discount – customer paid less than s/he should.